LiaScript/docs/Code.md

 ## Short List

-Complete overview on all supported languages:
+Complete overview on all supported languages and the applied syntax highlighting scheme of `ace`.

 | short-code          | syntax-highlighting |